On the Gauge Invariance of Secondary Gravitational Waves: Boundary Condition-Based Filtering and Canonical Observer

-In the sub-horizon limit, this result leads to $I_\chi\sim \sin (ux/\sqrt{3})\sin (vx/\sqrt{3})$ and there are no light-speed propagating terms, and hence it should be discarded as unphysical modes, otherwise it will lead to an unphysical result of $\Omega_{\mathrm{GW}} \sim x^2$ \cite{Lu:2020diy}.
-According to~\cite{Domenech:2020xin}, a gauge such as the comoving gauge is treated as an unsuitable gauge for calculating SIGWs since the source term is active and continuously induces tensor perturbations.
-However, as we have shown, Eq.~(\ref{comovingIchi}) does not satisfy the Sommerfeld boundary condition in the sub-horizon limit.
-Therefore $I_\chi$ would vanish after boundary condition-based filtering and the result of $\Omega_{\mathrm{GW}}$ observed by the canonical observer in the comoving gauge is the same as that in Newtonian gauge in the sub-horizon limit.
-This suggests that the calculation of SIGWs can be done in any gauge as long as the physical modes are picked out to compute $\Omega_{\mathrm{GW}}$.
-In such a way, all the gauges become ``suitable'' for calculating SIGWs.
+In the sub-horizon limit, this result leads to $I_\chi\sim \sin (ux/\sqrt{3})\sin (vx/\sqrt{3})$.
+The absence of light-speed propagating terms identifies this as an unphysical mode that must be discarded; retaining it would lead to the unphysical result $\Omega_{\mathrm{GW}} \sim x^2$~\cite{Lu:2020diy}.
+While~\cite{Domenech:2020xin} argues that comoving gauge is unsuitable for SIGW calculations due to its active source term continuously inducing tensor perturbations, we find that Eq.~(\ref{comovingIchi}) violates the Sommerfeld boundary condition in the sub-horizon limit.
+Consequently, $I_\chi$ vanishes under boundary condition-based filtering, ensuring that $\Omega_{\mathrm{GW}}$ observed by the canonical observer yields identical results in both comoving and Newtonian gauges.
+This demonstrates that SIGW calculations can proceed in any gauge, provided only physical modes contribute to $\Omega_{\mathrm{GW}}$, effectively rendering all gauges ``suitable'' for SIGW computation.

 For the isocurvature case, the kernel function scales as $x^4$ in synchronous gauge \cite{Yuan:2024qfz}.
 To get into synchronous gauge from Newtonian gauge, one can choose

 where $\mathcal{C}$ is a constant, due to the remaining gauge freedom in synchronous gauge.
 However, it can be seen that the transfer functions of $\alpha$ and $L$ oscillate at sound speed $x/\sqrt{3}$ and cannot produce terms propagating at the speed of light through $T_Y(ux)T_Y(vx)$ ($Y\in\{\alpha,L,N\})$.
 Therefore, $I_\chi$ would be filtered out from a canonical observer, and the resulting $\Omega_{\mathrm{GW}}$ coincides with the result in Newtonian gauge in the sub-horizon limit.